TrudAX/denistrunin-blog/src/draft/performance-snifmonitor/index.md

 excerpt: "The blog post describes a monitoring solution for SQL Server parameters sniffing issues"
 ---

 One of the complex and probably most common problems in Dynamics AX performance tuning is SQL parameters sniffing.
-I recently posted about how to [fix it](https://denistrunin.com/performance-sniffing), but in this post, I want to focus on a sample approach of how to implement a monitoring solution for such types of problems.
+I recently wrote how to [fix it](https://denistrunin.com/performance-sniffing), but in this post, I want to focus on a sample approach of how to implement a monitoring solution for such types of problems.

 ## Parameters sniffing example

-Let's consider the example from the recent project.
+Let's consider an example from the recent project.
 One of the critical system processes was a Production journal time posting.
-After the general optimization, it worked within acceptable levels(around 5 seconds) but then on Friday 3pm it suddenly started considerable slower (like 30-50 seconds to post the journal, that was affected a lot of users)
+After the general optimization, it worked within acceptable time(around 5 seconds) but then on Friday at 3pm it suddenly slowed down (like 30-50 seconds to post the journal, that affected a lot of users)

 ![Posting](PostingTimePanic.png)

-[TOP SQL](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/AX%20Technical%20Audit.md#get-top-sql) for the server looked like this(one TOP1 statement with considerable large logical reads)
+[TOP SQL](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/AX%20Technical%20Audit.md#get-top-sql) for the server looked like this(one TOP1 statement with considerably larger logical reads)

 ![Top SQL](TOPSQL.png)

-When I checked the plan for this TOP1 statement is was the following
+When I checked the plan for this TOP1 statement it was the following

 ![bad plan](BadPlan.png)

 This is a "classic" example of wrong InventSum-InventDim join, where InventDim is used as a leading table.

-The solution was quite simple, a custom plan was created with the OPTIMIZE FOR UNKNOWN, that ensures that SQL Server will not use first passed location/site values to build a plan
+The solution was quite simple, a custom plan was created with the OPTIMIZE FOR UNKNOWN hint, that ensured that SQL Server would not use first passed location/site values to build a plan

 ```SQL
 EXEC sp_create_plan_guide @name = N'[AX_InventSumLoc]', @stmt = N'SELECT SUM(T1.POSTEDQTY),SUM(T1.POSTEDVALUE),SUM(T1.PHYSICALVALUE),SUM(T1.DEDUCTED),SUM(T1.RECEIVED),SUM(T1.RESERVPHYSICAL),SUM(T1.RESERVORDERED),SUM(T1.REGISTERED),SUM(T1.PICKED),SUM(T1.ONORDER),SUM(T1.ORDERED),SUM(T1.ARRIVED),SUM(T1.QUOTATIONRECEIPT),SUM(T1.QUOTATIONISSUE),SUM(T1.AVAILPHYSICAL),SUM(T1.AVAILORDERED),SUM(T1.PHYSICALINVENT),SUM(T1.POSTEDVALUESECCUR_RU),SUM(T1.PHYSICALVALUESECCUR_RU) FROM INVENTSUM T1 WHERE (((T1.PARTITION=5637144576) AND (T1.DATAAREAID=N''dsg'')) AND ((T1.ITEMID=@P1) AND (T1.CLOSED=@P2))) AND EXISTS (SELECT ''x'' FROM INVENTDIM T2 WHERE (((T2.PARTITION=5637144576) AND (T2.DATAAREAID=N''dsg'')) AND (((T2.INVENTDIMID=T1.INVENTDIMID) AND (T2.INVENTSITEID=@P3)) AND (T2.INVENTLOCATIONID=@P4))))',